World Suicide Prevention Day 2019

 People who have been bereaved by suicide can be at greater risk of taking their own lives, and yet often friends and family don’t know what to say or how to help.

-- There are support groups around the country, specifically for people bereaved by suicide – you can find them here:
+- There are support groups around the country, specifically for people bereaved by suicide – you can find them on Support After Suicide Partnership’s website (enter your postcode at the top of the page).

 - Survivors of Bereavement by Suicide (SOBS) have a helpline open 9am-9pm Monday to Friday: